cherrih/algorithms-and-data-structures/02-Colt-Steele/README.md

 - Loop through the array/string and check if the current element is equal to the value
 - If it is found, return the index
 - If not, return -1

+---

+## Linear Search / Divide and Conquer
+- Binary search is a much faster form of search
+- Rather than eliminating one element at a time, you can eliminate *half* of the remaining elements at a time
+- Binary search only works on sorted arrays

+Pseudocode
+- Accepts a sorted array and a value
+- Create a left pointer at the start of the array, and a right pointer at the end of the array
+- While the left pointer comes before the right pointer:
+  - create a pointer in the middle
+  - if you find the value you want, return the index
+  - if the value is too small, move the left pointer up
+  - if the value is too large, move the right pointer down
+- if you never find the value, return -1